ucm-lbqc/docs/content/docs/getting-started.md

    This directory has limited capacity, so be sure to keep your home directory clean by regularly deleting old data.
    It can be referenced by the `$HOME` environment variable or the `~` shorthand in a path.
 2. The **data directory** (`/data/$USER`) is used to store your important and long-term data.
-   It is backed up regularly and it has 1 TB of capacity.
+   It is backed up regularly, and it has 1 TB of capacity.
    It can be referenced by the `$DATA_DIR` environment variable.
 3. The **scratch directory** (`/scratch/$USER`) is used to store temporary files generated when running a job.
    This folder is stored in a physical disk on the compute nodes (unlike the HOME and data directories) so it is much faster for reading and writing files than the shared file system over the network.